VigneshVSV/hololinked/README.md

 - events can asynchronously communicate/push (arbitrary) data to a client (say, a GUI), like alarm messages, streaming measured quantities etc.

 The base class which enables this classification is the `Thing` class.
 Any class that inherits the `Thing` class can instantiate properties, actions and events which become visible to a client in this segragated manner.
-For example, consider an optical spectrometer device, the following code is possible:
+For example, consider an optical spectrometer, the following code is possible:

 #### Import Statements